 This week I received an email from someone seeking advice on how to deal with her defaulted federal student loans.
 Specifically, she wanted to know if direct loan consolidation was a better option or if it was better to rehabilitate her loans.
+The reader name and email have not been included in this particular mailbag article do to the sensitivity of the situation.

 Which route is fastest?